smartt/jsmacro/README.markdown

 Changes
 -------
+v0.2.18

+ - Adds support for a //@include foo.js macro.

 v0.2.14

  - jsmacro.py now runs on Python 3.
 Testing environments include: Python 2.6, Python 2.7, PyPy 1.6 (which is Python 2.7.1), and Python 3.2.